serversideup/spin/docs/content/docs/4.command-reference/vault.md

 Add this to your `~/.bashrc` or `~/.zshrc` file to make it permanent.

+## Saving the file
+When you save the file with, Ansible Vault will automatically re-encrypt the file for you.
+You don't need to do anything else.

 ## Automating Vault Access
 If you're constantly being asked to provide a vault password, you can speed up your workflow by securely saving your password to a `.vault-password` file in your project root.